 Initialization of a generic function metaobject must be done by calling MAKE-INSTANCE

-and allowing it to call INITIALIZE-INSTANCE
+and allowing it to call INITIALIZE-INSTANCE.
+Reinitialization of a

-generic function metaobject must be done by calling REINITIALIZE-INSTANCE
+generic function metaobject must be done by calling REINITIALIZE-INSTANCE.

 Portable programs must not

-directly to
+INITIALIZE-INSTANCE directly to

-initialize a generic function metaobject;SHARED-INITIALIZE
+initialize a generic function metaobject;SHARED-INITIALIZE directly to

-initialize or reinitialize a generic function metaobject;CHANGE-CLASS
+initialize or reinitialize a generic function metaobject;CHANGE-CLASS to change the class of any

 generic function metaobject or to turn a non-generic-function object into a